Producer Profile

 From Australia to the heart of the Old World – naturally

-Mark Haisma spent ten years as winemaker at renowned Yarra Yering in Victoria, Australia, before moving to the heart of the Old-World, Burgundy, where he quickly became one of the most famous and forward-thinking micronégociants.
-His wines are now seen as an example of elegant and precision winemaking, fully expressing the character of the vineyards he sources fruit from.
+Mark Haisma spent ten years as winemaker at renowned Yarra Yering in Victoria, Australia, before moving to the heart of the Old-World, Burgundy, where he quickly became one of the most famous and forward-thinking micronegociants.
+His elegant wines are now seen as an example of precise winemaking, fully expressing the character of the vineyards he sources fruit from.
+His meticulous attention to detail and deep understanding of terroir have earned him widespread acclaim in the wine community, with critics and enthusiasts alike praising his ability to capture the essence of each vineyard in every bottle.

 Location: Burgundy and Rhône, France